xofaye/frnt/iteration-01.plan.md

  * Feel free (but not obligated) to specify some/all tasks as user stories.

 Artifacts

- * Describe the artifacts (diagrams, interactive mock-ups, wireframes, actual code, etc.) that you are planning to produce by the end of (and during) this iteration.
- * Be precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

- * Build a static home page and upload it somewhere so that it is publicly accessible
+ * Build a static home page with a countdown and upload it somewhere
- *
+ * Set up the backend framework with log-in features
+ * Create two wireframes, one from the user perspective and one from the seller perspective